Houdini 20.5 VEX

 Why Not OpenCL?

 OpenCL is an even less friendly language than VEX, though experience in VEX will make a lot of it familiar.
 Its use of pointers means it is easy to write unsafe code that might crash your video card driver or Houdini.
-While developiong you may find yourself in a bad state where all kernels error on compile - restarting Houdini may be necessary to restore the driver.
+While developing you may find yourself in a bad state where all kernels error on compile - restarting Houdini may be necessary to restore the driver.
 Rarely, you may need to restart your machine.

 GPUs do not have virtual memory, so while normally allocating too much data will cause swapping and slowness, with OpenCL you instead get allocation failures and errors.